This page is under construction so check back soon!

 Gayle has operated Total Equestrian Experience since 2009 and prior to that was the co-operator of Family Equestrian Connection.
 While her degree is in Recreation and Leisure Services, her love of horses brought her away from her 10 year career as a Recreation Director for the City of Los Angeles and into the world of equestrian care.
 Her goal is to create an equestrian community where families can come together to enjoy the love of horses and good friends.
 Gayle is a certified instructor with the American Riding Instructor Association and oversees all horse care, camp programs, special events, and lessons at Total Equestrian Experience.
 A favorite quote Gayle can be heard saying is, "it's not about the riding; it's about the life lessons one learns while riding or just being around horses."
 Gayle also works for Ride On as the Site Manager for Rancho Potrero Community Equestrian Center in Thousand Oaks offering boarding and a Trail Lesson Rental Program.

 Ashley has been teaching for TEE since it's inception and has shared her love of teaching with all ages and levels of riders through the years.
 She enjoys working with horses that need a more creative touch and is a quick thinker when it comes to problem solving.
-Ashley can often be found joining in all the camp games during the summer or sneaking into the craft room to do crafts with the campers.
-She is also our overnight caretaker and feeder so if we have a horse with special needs, she is our go-to!
+Ashley can often be found joining in all the camp games during the summer or sneaking into the craft area to do crafts with the campers.
+She is always followed closely by her shadow Loki, her German Shepard!

 Info coming soon